 Sec.
-55-150. - Scope, purpose, authorization, and definitions.
+55-150.
+Scope, purpose, authorization, and definitions.

 - (a) Scope.
 There is hereby established a City of Corpus Christi Water Conservation Plan and Drought Contingency Plan.
-The City of Corpus Christi Water Conservation Plan and Drought Contingency Plan 20173, dated May 28 January 9, 20132018, as amended by ordinance, a true copy of which is on file in the office of the city secretary, is adopted, and shall be followed in matters concerning water conservation, drought management, and water supply enhancement programs. - (b) Declaration of policy. - (1) It is hereby declared that the general welfare requires that the water resources available to the city be put to the maximum beneficial use to the extent to which they are capable, and that the waste or unreasonable use, or unreasonable method of use of water be prevented, and the conservation of such water is to be extended with a view to the reasonable and beneficial use thereof in the interests of the people of the area served by the city's water resources and for the public welfare. - (2) In making decisions under this article concerning the allocation of water between conflicting interests, highest priority will be given to allocation necessary to support human life and health; i.e., the minimum amount of water necessary for drinking, prevention of disease, and the like.
+The City of Corpus Christi Water Conservation Plan Revised 2020 edition, and the Drought Contingency Plan Revised 2025 2018 edition, approved March 18, 2025, January 30, 2018, as amended by ordinance, a true copy of each which is on file in the office of the city secretary, have been adopted, and shall be followed in matters concerning water conservation, drought management, and water supply enhancement programs. - (b) Declaration of policy. - (1) It is hereby declared that the general welfare requires that the water resources available to the city be put to the maximum beneficial use to the extent to which they are capable, and that the waste or unreasonable use, or unreasonable method of use of water be prevented, and the conservation of such water is to be extended with a view to the reasonable and beneficial use thereof in the interests of the people of the area served by the city's water resources and for the public welfare. - (2) In making decisions under this article concerning the allocation of water between conflicting interests, highest priority will be given to allocation necessary to support human life and health; i.e., the minimum amount of water necessary for drinking, prevention of disease, and the like.
 Second highest priority will be given to allocations which will result in the least loss of employment to persons whose income is essential to their families. - (c) Authorization.
-The city manager, or his designee, upon the recommendation of the assistant city manager, public works and utilities, is hereby authorized and directed to implement the applicable provisions of this article upon their determination that such implementation is necessary to protect the public welfare and safety. - (d) Definitions.
-The following terms used in this article are defined as follows:

-- (1) "City manager" means the city manager or the city manager's designee. - (2) "Drip irrigation" means an irrigation system that applies water at a controlled low-flow levels directly to the soil. - (3) "Fountain" means an artificially created jet or stream of water; a structure, often decorative, from which a jet or stream of water issues. - (4) "Industrial customers use of water for processing" means the use of water in processes designed to convert materials of lower value into forms having greater usability. - (5) "Non-essential purpose" means water uses that are not essential or not required for the protection of public health, safety and welfare.
+The city manager, or his designee, upon the recommendation of the the Chief Operating Officer for Corpus Christi Waterassistant city manager, public works and utilities, is hereby authorized and directed to implement the applicable provisions of this article upon their determination that such implementation is necessary to protect the public welfare and safety.
+Any non-emergency changes to the drought stages and restrictions outside Article XII must have City Council approval. - (d) Definitions.
+The following terms used in this article are defined as follows: - (1) "City manager" means the city manager or the city manager's designee. - (2) "Drip irrigation" means an irrigation system that applies water at a controlled low flow levels directly to the soil. that applies water through a network of tubes, pipes, valves, and emitters that slowly drips water to the roots of plants to minimize evaporation.
+Soaker hoses are not a substitute for a proper drip irrigation system. - (3) "Fountain" means an artificially created jet or stream of water; a structure, often decorative, from which a jet or stream of water issues.